flectra-hq/documentation-user/content/administration/db_management/db_premise.rst

 Solutions
 '''''''''

-* Do you have a valid Enterprise subscription?
+* Do you have a valid Professional subscription?

   * Check if your subscription details get the tag "In Progress" on your `Flectra Account